Course Outline

 • Cross-site scripting via AI responses.

-Practical Exercise: Simulating data poisoning attacks and implementing robust output validation mechanisms.
+Practical Exercise: Simulating data poisoning attacks and implementing robust output validation mechanisms for government systems.

 Module 4: Advanced LLM Threats (1.5 hours)